The Twilight of Briareus

 The Twilight of Briareus is a science-fiction novel by John Middleton Murry Jr., under his pseudonym Richard Cowper.
 It "combine[s] disaster and invasion themes".
-One critic sees it as the book that Cowper's other novels resemble at heart.
+John Clute sees it as the book that Cowper's other novels resemble at heart.

 Writing and publication

 According to Cowper, he wrote the book almost immediately after his novel Kuldesak was published successfully in 1970, and Twilight was "a more substantial work in every way".
-His publishers rejected it, and despite his discouragement he started the novel Clone with the idea of satirising science-fiction people who didn't like Twilight.
+His publishers rejected it, and despite his discouragement he started the novel Clone with the idea of satirising science-fiction people who did not like Twilight.
 His publishers accepted it and it sold well, after which they accepted Twilight, which sold even better.

 Setting and narration

 The story takes place from 1983 to 1999, mostly in England.
 It begins in an apparently fictitious coastal town called Hampton and goes to other places such as Oxford and Geneva, ending at a farm in Lincolnshire.

 The star Briareus Delta that figures in the story is also fictitious; there is no constellation called Briareus (a giant in Greek mythology).

 The majority of the book is a first-person account written by the protagonist, Calvin Johnson.
 It begins with a scene of his finding the Lincolnshire farm and continues with a long flashback told in chronological order up to that point.
 This narration is followed by his diary at the farm.
 The book ends with a "postscript" by its editor, another character.